Brunch & Batter

 • Cranberries- Fresh cranberries.
 You can use them frozen right out of the freezer, no need to thaw.

 • Orange zest- Freshly grated orange zest.
-You can use lemon zest too.
+You can use lemon zest, too.

 • Egg wash- Brushed on top before baking to help give the scones a golden brown color.

-• Turbinado sugar (Sugar in the raw)- This gets sprinkled on the top right before baking
+• Turbinado sugar (Sugar in the raw)- This gets sprinkled on the top right before baking to add a bit of crunch.

 Please see recipe card for full ingredients and instructions.